HoustonWeHaveABug/spot-it-cards-generator/README.md

 The program takes as input two numbers: a prime (p) and a power (q), n = p^q.

 The computations are performed using multiplication and addition in the finite field of order n (modulus an irreducible polynomial of degree q).
+Computation results are cached for better performance.

 If q > 1 the irreducible polynomial that will be used in the computations is determined using the Ben-Or algorithm, otherwise it will be x.